-- When a Call Alert Page is received, you hear four repeating alert tones and the LED blinks GREEN. - · Four repeating tones - LED blinks GREEN - 2 Press and hold the PTT button to talk, release it to listen.
+- 1 When a Call Alert Page is received, you hear four repeating alert tones, the LED blinks GREEN, the call-received symbol (#) blinks, and PAGE RECEIVED is displayed.

+- PAGE RECEIVD

+- Four repeating alert tones

+- Blinking GREEN LED

+- 2 Press and hold the PTT button to talk, release it to listen.